 14,000sf dedicated flat sports park/all wheels park on a rooftop but accessible from the ground – this space could be used for other outdoor activities

-Covered for all weather use – retractable option

-Lights to operate within City bylaws during the winter months

-Washrooms, storage, power access and water fountain

 Comments:

+This space should be covered for all weather use – retractable option, have lights to operate within City bylaws during the winter months and easy access to washrooms, storage, power access and water fountain

 To be confirmed by other outdoor sports enthusiast.

 ‘The Courts’ skate community convened a meeting on November 8 and presented a draft of skatepark principles, guidelines and design concepts for discussion and endorsement by the Britannia Board of Management.